nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 7. universalizability.
 8. etc.

-so here, we study as an object of web science, *transformative metonymy*.
+so here, we study as an object of web science, *perlocutionary metonymysis* and *transformative metonymy* as *generic transclusivity*.

 #### interactability